 The second-largest city in Slovakia, Košice, has been on my must-see list for quite a while, yet this blog-post is not going to be as comprehensive as the other articles about Slovakia on this website.

-It will be a kind of extension to my sabbatical site and to the previously published part 5 (Slovak Paradise).
+It will be an extension of sorts to my sabbatical page and to my previously published article about the Slovak Paradise.

 Though just about half the size of the capital Bratislava, Košice is the undisputed nucleus of Eastern Slovakia.
-The city is very close to the …
+The city is lying very close to the Hungarian border, that can …